 Finish: short in duration – citrus zest, pie crust, hints of oak & eucalyptus

-Overall: I’m just going to shoot straight here – Wild Turkey Rye isn’t an ideal neat-sipping whiskey.
+Overall: I’ll just shoot straight here – Wild Turkey Rye isn’t an ideal neat-sipping whiskey.
 There’s very little structure and complexity, though that’s to be expected from a younger spirit bottled at such a low proof.
 On the brighter side, I can say that it sips better than the 2014 release I parted ways with.
 What accounts for this?
 I attribute its improved character to the new distillery.
 If I’m right, this is yet another sign that the whiskey Wild Turkey is distilling now may prove to be their best.
 Only time will tell.

 Rating: 2.25/5 🦃